Canada–Israel relations: Diplomatic relations in the 21st century

 In February 2025, Israeli Defense Minister Israel Katz suggested that some Palestinians from Gaza should immigrate to Canada because Canada has a "structured immigration program".
 In April 2025, Prime Minister Mark Carney disagreed with the accusation that Israel was committing genocide in Gaza.

 In May 2025, Canada summoned the Israeli ambassador to Canada Iddo Moed after Israeli forces fired warning shots towards a diplomatic delegation that included four Canadians, during a visit in Jenin.
 In an interview with CBC News, Moed claimed that the diplomats may have been "led astray."
 In an interview with Global News, he stated that Canada–Israel relations were in a "new atmosphere."
 Prime Minister Carney described the shooting as "totally unacceptable: it's one of many things that are totally unacceptable going on in the region.", with political commentators viewing the relationship between the two countries as breaking down.

 On 19 May 2025, Canada, along with Britain and France, issued a joint statement condemning Israel's "egregious" actions in Gaza.
 They warned of the possibility of "further concrete actions" if Israel continued its military offensive and failed to lift restrictions on humanitarian aid.
 In June 2025, Carney compared the Israeli invasion of the Gaza Strip and occupation of the West Bank to the Russian invasion of Ukraine.

+In October 2025, Carney confirmed that Canada would fulfill its commitments to the International Criminal Court (ICC) and stated that, should Israeli Prime Minister Benjamin Netanyahu enter Canadian territory, he would be detained.

+In May 2026, the Israeli ambassador to Canada stated that Canada-Israel relations were "the worst it’s ever been".
+The Canadian government had warned Israel against an invasion of Lebanon and sharply criticized the governments treatment of activists on a humanitarian aid flotilla bound for Gaza.
+The following month, the Canadian Ministry of Foreign Affairs announced further sanctions against what it described as facilitators of "extremist settler violence" in the West Bank.

+On June 29, 2026 Israel withdrew its defense attaché from its embassy in Canada.
+While Israeli officials said that the removal was part of a redistribution of resource in a way to "expand collaboration with high-interest partners,” the move has also been viewed as another sign of strained relations between Israel and Canada.

+Israeli foreign interference in Canada

+Israeli agents working for the Mossad are widely believed to be responsible for the assassination of Gerald Bull, a Canadian engineer, in Brussels, Belgium in 1990..
+Allegations of an Israeli disinformation campaign in Canada using Artificial Intelligence to influence the public in supporting Israel's war in Gaza emerged in 2024.
+Chrystia Freeland, the deputy Prime Minister, described the actions as 'not acceptable.'
+In 2026, it was reported that Israel was sponsoring an anti-BDS lawfare program that involved Canadian lawyers.
+This program was reported to be in violation of Canadian foreign interference laws.